 This page may include affiliate links.
 I may get paid when you click on a link and buy a product/service, but at no extra cost to you.

 If you haven’t figured it out yet… I am in love with Ally Financial.
-I am in love with my bank.
-You can read about my Ally savings account here.
+You can read about why an Ally’s savings account can increase your wealth here.

 I am completely and utterly excited about Ally Invest coming this month.
 Ally bought TradeKing last year (2016) and is now Ally Invest.